jdreaver/rust-os/README.md

 ## TODO

+- Task memory leak!
+When we go to kill a task the `Arc::strong_count` for the task is often >= 3, sometimes 5.
+Why is that?
 - Per CPU
   - Have per CPU macros assert that types are correct.
   - Arrays: have a helper macro to create a `MAX_CPUS`-sized array